imfing/hextra/exampleSite/content/docs/guide/deploy-site.md

 ---

 Hugo generates static websites, allowing for flexible hosting options.
-This page provides detailed tutorials for deploying your Hextra site on various platforms.
+This page provides guides for deploying your Hextra site on various platforms.

 <!--more-->